 On leaving school he went to work as a plate layer on the railway following his father.

-The War records show that in 1914, Harry joined the army and rose through the ranks eventually becoming Sergeant Harry Culley, number 20445 Machine Gun Corps, he fought in the Battles of Loos and Verdun, then during the fierce Somme battle against the Germans, he was in charge of two machine guns.
+The War records show that in 1914, Harry joined the army and rose through the ranks eventually becoming Sergeant Harry Culley, number 20445 Machine Gun Corps, he fought in the Battles of Loos and High Wood, then during the fierce Somme battle against the Germans, he was in charge of two machine guns.
 Soon after the start of the attack he got his gun over the top and into action.